moraes/tipfy/docs/source/api/configuration.rst

 For the URL ``/2009/11/``, the above handler will print `This is year 2009, and the month is 11!`.

-To generate an URL using a given rule, use the function :func:`tipfy.url_for`.
+To generate a URL using a given rule, use the function :func:`tipfy.url_for`.
-For example, this creates an URL that maps to the ``ArchiveHandler`` class
+For example, this creates a URL that maps to the ``ArchiveHandler`` class
 above:

 .. code-block:: python